 Please note that where you have specifically requested that the surveyor provides services to you within fourteen days of entering into the contract, you will be responsible for fees and charges incurred by the surveyor up until the date of cancellation.

-We reserve the right to reschedule the date and/or time of the inspection due to staff illness, operational issues, or other reason such as industrial action, inclement weather, or government advice and shall do so with no liability to you or any other third party for costs or damages.
+We reserve the right to reschedule the date and/or time of the inspection due to staff illness, operational issues, or other reasons such as industrial action, inclement weather, or government advice and shall do so with no liability to you or any other third party for costs or damages.

 The report is provided for your use, and the surveyor cannot accept responsibility if it is used, or relied upon, by anyone else.
 We cannot accept liability for any delays to legal or conveyancing processes or timescales unless you have specifically informed us of these timescales, and we have agreed in writing to provide our report to meet these timescales.